 - Features: Third party CMS solutions should offer better features than is bundled with your Smart TV.
 Otherwise, why bother with a CMS at all?
 Professional-grade CMS products deliver features that aren’t included with your typical Smart TV bundled software.

 - Meta tag support: Tagged content will only play on media players that were assigned matching tags while other players will ignore the content.

 - Enhanced status monitoring: Know when a media player goes down and what caused the issue.
 The best CMS products will also include watchdogs and background services that will ensure the media player is always running at peak efficiency.

 - Enhanced content playback reporting: Run detailed playback reports that cover every aspect of the content status.
 Know where the content played, and how many times it played.
 See if the content played full-screen or in a zone.
 Filter results to focus on the specific information you require.

-- Extensibility: Professional-grade CMS software features SDKs so the solution can be integrated with business processes to automate tasks and simplify management.
-Trigger content based on external events using sensors, scanners and other software (RFID tags, motion sensors, thermometers, webcams, Kinect, fire alarms and more).
+- Extensibility: Professional-grade CMS software features APIs so the solution can be integrated with business processes to automate tasks and simplify management.
+Trigger content based on external events using sensors, scanners and other software (RFID tags, motion sensors, face recognition, thermometers, webcams, fire alarms and more).